Pattern (sewing): Pattern making

-The flat-pattern method is where the entire pattern is drafted on a flat surface from measurements, using rulers, curves and straight-edges.
-A pattern maker would also use various tools such as a notcher, drill and awl to mark the pattern.
-Usually, flat patterning begins with the creation of a sloper or block pattern, a simple, fitted garment made to the wearer's measurements.
-For women, this will usually be a jewel-neck bodice and narrow skirt, and for men an upper sloper and a pants sloper.
+The flat-pattern method is where the entire pattern is drafted on a flat surface from measurements, using rulers, curves, and straight-edges.
+A pattern maker would also use various tools such as a notcher, drill, and awl to mark the pattern.
+Usually, flat patterning begins with the creation of a "sloper" or "block" pattern: a simple, fitted garment made to the wearer's measurements.
+For women, this will usually be a jewel-neck bodice and narrow skirt, and for men, an upper sloper and a pants sloper.
 The final sloper pattern is usually made of cardboard or paperboard, without seam allowances or style details (thicker paper or cardboard allows repeated tracing and pattern development from the original sloper).
-Once the shape of the sloper has been refined by making a series of mock-up garments called toiles (UK) or muslins (US) or Nessel in German, the final sloper can be used in turn to create patterns for many styles of garments with varying necklines, sleeves, dart placements, and so on.
+Once the shape of the sloper has been refined by making a series of mock-up garments called toiles (UK) or muslins (US) or Nessel in German, the final sloper can be used to create patterns for many styles of garments with varying necklines, sleeves, dart placements, and so on.
 The flat pattern drafting method is the most commonly used method in menswear; menswear rarely involves draping.
-You can learn pattern drafting on many fashion design courses either on a short further education course or as part of a Fashion degree at a university.

-The draping method involves creating a mock-up pattern made of a strong fabric (calico) in a linen weave.
+The draping method involves creating a mock-up pattern made of a strong fabric (such as calico) in a linen weave.
 The fabric is far coarser than muslin, but less coarse and thick than canvas or denim.
-However, it is still very cheap owing to its unfinished and undyed appearance.
-Then by pinning this fabric directly on a form, the fabric outline and markings will be then transferred onto a paper pattern or using the fabric as the pattern itself.
-Designers drafting an evening gown or a sculpted dress which uses a lot of fabric, typically cut on the bias, will use the draping technique, as it is very difficult to produce with a flat pattern.
+However, it is still very cheap, owing to its unfinished and undyed appearance.
+Then, by pinning this fabric directly on a form, the fabric outline and markings will be then transferred onto a paper pattern, or the fabric itself will be used as the pattern.
+Designers drafting a sculpted evening gown or dress which uses a lot of fabric--typically cut on the bias--will use the draping technique, as it is very difficult to achieve this with a flat pattern.
 This method is also used for collars.